 The Yoga Sutras of Patanjali: Commentary on the Raja Yoga Sutras by Sri Swami Satchidananda

-There are several translations of yoga as an idea, and although we know my favorite, it’s important to break down the word into its simplest form.
+There are several perspectives on the meaning of yoga, and although we know my favorite, it’s always helpful to look at the word itself; to break it down into its simplest form.
 The word “yoga” is derived from the root word, yuj, meaning, “to yoke,” “concentrate on,” or “join.”
 As mentioned above, the first known written use of the word was found in the Rig Veda, more specifically, I.51.10.

 The first is from Parmarth Niketan, an ashram located in the Himalayas.
 It’s a quick read, but contains definitions as written by the author, as well as from the The Bhagavad Gita.
 We can begin this week here.